 V. Expectation of Students:

 Students are expected to actively participate in classroom discussion and satisfactorily complete on time all assignments and examinations.
 Students will need to demonstrate critical thinking skills both orally and in written work.

 VI.
-Course Outline (*University Studies objectives that are emphasized significantly)
+Course Outline (*General Education objectives that are emphasized significantly)